agupta2020/neiu_chat_bot/README.md

 ## NEIU University ChatBot

 ### The NEIU University chat bot (UniBot) will help prospective students to find useful information quickly.
-This chatbot will server as a one-stop shop for common queries such as , what is the admission criteria for computer science department?
+This chatbot will serve as a one-stop shop for common queries such as , what is the admission criteria for computer science department?
 Can you share please information about Neiu programs?

 #### Design and End to End flow